 What Is Lawn Aeration?

-Lawn aeration simply means making holes, slices, or using other methods to help air, water, and nutrients to penetrate the soil.
+Lawn aeration is a process of puncturing the soil’s surface with small holes or slices to help air, water, and nutrients better penetrate the soil for healthy grass.
 The process of lawn aeration can be done by hand (or by foot with shoe spikes), with a pitchfork or spading fork ("spiking"), or with more elaborate tools or liquid solutions.

 Why Lawns Need Aeration